WHAT I DO NOW:

 HOW I GOT FROM THE PAST TO THE PRESENT:

 Worked in family electronics and appliance distribution business from age 12; graduated from Captain Shreve High; finished at LSUS in 1985; completed MBA at Centenary College 1994, working in the family business the entire time; family business closed in late 2000 (after almost 40 years).
 My age at the time was 39.
-I went to work at the newspaper shortly thereafter and have been in my present position since that time.
+I went to work at the newspaper shortly thereafter and served as Advertising Manager for almost 12 years before moving to the role of Publisher.

 HOW I GOT TO LSUS: